asyncapi/community/docs/styleguide/seo.md

 - **Use smaller images and videos**: Large images and videos can cause the documentation on Asyncapi's website to appear at slower rates, which create an unpleasant user-experience.

-- **Use mobile-friendly font**: Some fonts can be hard to read on mobile devices, so it's crucial to picks font styles and sizes that can be adaptable to their screen sizes.
+- **Use mobile-friendly fonts**: Some fonts can be hard to read on mobile devices, so it's crucial to picks font styles and sizes that can be adaptable to their screen sizes.
 It highly recommended to use styles like ["Arial, Tahoma, Verdana for headings and Times New Roman, Georgia, Bookman for body text"](https://clickhelp.com/clickhelp-technical-writing-blog/choosing-fonts-for-technical-documentation/) and sizes like ["14-16 point font for headings and 12-point for body text"](https://clickhelp.com/clickhelp-technical-writing-blog/choosing-fonts-for-technical-documentation/).
 - **Give each topic its own page and/or section**: Consider putting a link to the next page or implementing internal links.
 It'll help users the project's docs and blog post have an easier time navigating the site.

 >[!TIP]
-> Consider using testing tools like [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) to ensure that the proposed blog post, tutorial, or other form of documentation for  Asyncapi is mobile and SEO-friendly if quick results are needed.
+> Consider using testing tools like [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) to ensure that the proposed blog post, tutorial, or update to Aynscapi's documentation  is mobile and SEO-friendly if quick results are needed.

 ### Why is quality important when making technical documentation that is SEO-friendly?